UFC Ring Girl Arianny Celeste Practices Gratitude In A Skimpy Leopard Bikini On The Beach

-Arianny Celeste showed off her bikini body for a brand new Instagram update on Thursday.
+Arianny Celeste showed off her bikini body for a brand-new Instagram update on Thursday.
 The UFC ring girl looked smoking hot as she revealed that she wakes up practicing gratitude in the morning.

 In the sexy snapshot, Arianny stunned as she stood on the beach wearing nothing but the skimpy bikini as the waves crashed in behind her.
-The tiny two-piece boasted tan, white, and leopard-print stripes, and showcased the model’s ample cleavage, toned arms, rock-hard abs, curvy hips, and long, lean legs in the process.
+The tiny two-piece boasted tan, white, and leopard-print stripes and showcased the model’s ample cleavage, toned arms, rock-hard abs, curvy hips, and long, lean legs in the process.

 Arianny stood on the beach as she crossed her legs, held her arms out to her sides, and looked away from the camera with her eyes closed.
-The Octagon girl had her long, brown hair pulled back into a sleek ponytail and styled in straight strands that fell down her back in the photo.
+The octagon girl had her long, brown hair pulled back into a sleek ponytail and styled in straight strands that fell down her back in the photo.

 The model had a smirk on her face as she accessorized her look with dangling earrings and bracelets on her wrists.
 A few of Arianny’s tattoos were also visible in the snap, including some ink on her wrist, forearm, and foot.